 Achieving Samadhi might be a challenging task.
 Therefore, Yogateket suggests that you master the practice of yoga asanas and pranayama first, as you prepare for dharana.
 Both asanas and pranayama affect your mental activities, thus creating space in your full mind.
 However, if you can achieve Dharana, then Dhyana and Samadhi will not be a challenge for you.

 Deeper learning at Yogateket

 You don't have to worry if you don't know all the limbs.
-You can sign up for our online courses for yoga classes and yoga poses, get the yoga mind and learn these limbs from here.
+You can sign up for our online courses for yoga classes and yoga poses, get the yoga mind and learn 8 limbs of yoga from here.
 The yoga classes taught online can go a long way helping you to learn these limbs of yoga.